-The Museum has experienced sustained growth, with more than 85,000 visitors in 2015, and we continue to strategically expand our offerings to meet the need of a changing and diverse community.
-The Museum currently cannot accommodate multiple programs at once, and much of the existing exhibit space is virtually inaccessible during the winter months, and cannot preserve, store, and display Museum objects and rolling stock using best practices developed by the American Alliance of Museums.
+The National Railroad Museum® has experienced sustained growth.
+With more than 85,000 visitors in 2015, we continue to strategically expand our offerings to meet the needs of a changing and diverse community.
+The Museum currently cannot accommodate multiple programs at once and much of the existing exhibit space is virtually inaccessible during the winter months.
+The Museum is also currently unable to store and display Museum objects and rolling stock using the best practices developed by the American Alliance of Museums.

 Between 2010 and 2015, general Museum attendance, education program participation, community-hosted event attendance, and items in the collection all increased.
 Unfortunately, during the same period, the Museum’s facilities did not grow to accommodate the increased activity.

-Due to the growth and emerging needs, the Museum will need
+Due to growth and emerging needs, the Museum will need

-To expand educational programming to meet current & future demands.
+- To expand educational programming to meet current and future demands.

-To provide for engaging,technology-interactive spaces for both educational programming, and community gatherings.
+- To provide engaging technology-interactive spaces for both educational programming and community gatherings.

 Project Vision and Highlights

-The completed project will address Phase 1 of a strategic master site plan that will address many of the Museum’s emerging needs.
-The expanded, iconic round house-type facility will…
+The completed project will address many of the museum’s emerging needs.
+The expanded, iconic round house-type facility will:

-Provide expanded exhibit, educational, and gathering spaces that will support students of all ages to explore and learn , and the community to gather and celebrate together, and
+- Provide expanded exhibit, educational, and gathering spaces that will support students of all ages.
+Students will be able to explore, learn, and the community will have a space to gather and celebrate together.

-Educational program participation has increased by 89% within the last 6 years, providing outreach education to school groups, scouting organizations, youth groups,after school programs, child care centers, retirement groups, tour groups, railroad enthusiast groups, and colleges and universities.
+Educational program participation has increased by 89% within the last 6 years, we provide outreach education to school groups, scouting organizations, youth groups, after school programs, child care centers, retirement groups, tour groups, railroad enthusiast groups, colleges and universities.